serge-yerin/ra_data_processing-all/README.md

 sudo apt-get install python3-tk
 ```

-Instead of usual **opencv-python library** we use **opencv-python-headless** to avoid conflicts with **PyQt5** GUI frqmework.
+Instead of usual **opencv-python library** we use **opencv-python-headless** to avoid conflicts with **PyQt5** GUI framework.

-Each script has several lines at its beginning with all variables to be defined by user, so user does not need to search parameters of processing in the code.
+Each script has several lines at its beginning with all variables to be defined by user, so no need to search processing parameters in the code.
 Short descriptions of each parameters are given in the comments.

 ## Parameters of radio astronomy data to keep in mind